Compartmental models (epidemiology): Deterministic versus stochastic epidemic models

-It is important to stress that the deterministic models presented here are valid only in case of sufficiently large populations, and as such should be used cautiously.

-To be more precise, these models are only valid in the thermodynamic limit, where the population is effectively infinite.
+The deterministic models presented here are valid only in case of sufficiently large populations, and as such should be used cautiously.
+These models are only valid in the thermodynamic limit, where the population is effectively infinite.
 In stochastic models, the long-time endemic equilibrium derived above, does not hold, as there is a finite probability that the number of infected individuals drops below one in a system.
 In a true system then, the pathogen may not propagate, as no host will be infected.
 But, in deterministic mean-field models, the number of infected can take on real, namely, non-integer values of infected hosts, and the number of hosts in the model can be less than one, but more than zero, thereby allowing the pathogen in the model to propagate.
 The reliability of compartmental models is limited to compartmental applications.

 One of the possible extensions of mean-field models considers the spreading of epidemics on a network based on percolation theory concepts.
 Stochastic epidemic models have been studied on different networks and more recently applied to the COVID-19 pandemic.